stackato-samples/django-cms/README.md

 django-cms
 ==========

-To deploy on Stackato, execute the following command:
+To deploy on HPE Helion Stackato, execute the following command:

      stackato push -n